 - Flexible planner.
 The diagnosis should lead to a development plan based on identified problems and potential.
-The features of a good plan are: (i) adapted and adaptable to the territory; (ii) flexible to incorporate new features or variations in case of to structural changes; (iii) participatory; (iv) comprehensive, targeting all development; (v) endogenous, enhancing local resources for the benefit of local society; (vi) proposing a comprehensive and cooperative project; (vii) social, pursued collective welfare; (vii) giving priority to the most disadvantaged (solidarity). - Bold manager.
+The features of a good plan are: (i) adapted and adaptable to the territory; (ii) flexible to incorporate new features or variations in case of to structural $\,$ changes; (iii) participatory; comprehensive, targeting all areas of development; (v) endogenous, enhancing local resources for the benefit of local society; (vi) proposing a comprehensive and cooperative project; (vii) social, pursued collective welfare; (vii) giving priority to the most disadvantaged (solidarity). - Bold manager.
 The job of a local animator requires a management tool and a plan to manage.
 Normally the rural animator lacks both things at the beginning.
 The new animator will have demonstrate his/her utility and function in a hierarchical and sectorial institutional structure.
 He will have to achieve the basic instruments of work - Versatile promoter.
 Initiator that proposes, organizes and mobilizes people and resources in any field to serve a specific purpose (local development).
 Must be resourceful to detect aspects of the forgotten or underexploited territory that can be triggered by innovative activities.
 Must be creative to imagine and promote attractive activities.
 Must have leadership ability to convince about the goodness of the projects and get the necessary support and enthusiasm. - Concertator conciliator.
 Concertation is the process of dialogue, negotiation and communication between different entities and interests in the territory in order to agree on a common project of development.
 Conciliate means to adjust to reconcile opposing spirits.
-The reconciliation is a precondition for the concertation.
+The reconciliation is a precondition for the concertation. - 1.
+Are you aware of any strategic development process where you live/work/study? - If no, why?
+If yes, see question two. - 2.
+How would you characterise governance in rural areas of your country? - 3.
+Which is the roadmap towards a more strategic local development?
+How could the perceived need for drawing a future territorial model be increased?
+If there is a dominance of the "urgent" over the "important", how could this be overcome? - 3.
+In your opinion/experience which are the most relevant skills for a rural animator?
+Which of these are usually present?
+Which usually lack? - 4.
+Are local decision makers ready to allow for a more participatory approach in strategic decisions for development?
+Which are the main strenghts and weaknesses to achieve a real participatory democracy at local level?- - -

-Izquierdo Vallina, J. (2002) Manual para Agentes de Desarrollo Rural, E. Mundi-Prensa
+21 Izquierdo Vallina, J. (2002) Manual para Agentes de Desarrollo Rural, E. Mundi-Prensa